pankaj-Makhijani/cloud_assessment_backend/README.md

 In lambda function write code provided in lambda folder.

+access your rds through mysql workbench and run following commands use testdb;
+create table Users (
+	id int not null auto_increment,
+	name varchar(255) not null,
+    email varchar(255) not null,
+    mobile varchar(255) not null,
+    age varchar(255) not null,
+    country varchar(255) not null,
+    primary key (id)
+);
-now run your backend nodemon index.js boom your backend is up and running and ready to serve request.
+now run your backend node index.js or nodemon index.js Boom your backend is up and running on localhost.

 Whole of the above process was configuring backend on your desktop on localhost.
 Now lets see the process to deploy it on aws ec2 instance

+## Configuring backend on ec2 instance
 Now in order to host this backend create ubuntu 18.04 ec2 instance Now ssh into your instance using puttygen(to generate private key ppk) and putty or else open gitbash in the directory where you downloaded your instance .pem key